PostHog/posthog.com/contents/tutorials/nextjs-surveys.md

 ### Option 2: Implement your own survey UI

-First, create a survey in PostHog like in option 1 above, except set the display mode to `API`.
+First, create a Rating survey in PostHog like in option 1 above, except set the display mode to `API`.

 ![Custom survey set up](../images/tutorials/nextjs-surveys/create-api-survey.png)